 You may remember Sean Young from Blade Runner, or maybe from Ace Ventura: Pet Detective.
 I choose to remember her as the person who was so obsessed with getting the role of Catwoman in Tim Burton’s Batman Returns that she went on The Joan Rivers Show in an ersatz Catwoman costume.
 It did not work out well for her.
 Anyway, she’s in Fire Birds too and does a terrible job.

-There’s not much else to say about a “movie” with universally terrible acting, direction, writing, and cinematography, and that starts off with some posturing quote from George H. W. Bush about drugs and drug cartels and evil.
+There’s not much else to say about a “movie” with universally terrible acting, direction, writing, and cinematography, and that starts off like an old arcade game with some posturing quote from George H. W. Bush about drugs and drug cartels and evil.
 In contrast to The Rock, Fire Birds plateaus at failure right away and then trends downward for eighty-four crippling minutes.
 Watch it yourself, if you dare.